Social Science – History, BS

 The AOE Social Science – History BS program provides a broad knowledge base in several core areas and a foundation in history and social sciences coursework that applies to a variety of professional options or can be the basis for further graduate-level education.

-- Leverage the flexibility of taking your Social Science – History BS degree at one of two base campuses — Camp Lejeune or Fort Bragg, in a program specifically designed for the needs of adult learners.
+- Leverage the flexibility of taking your Social Science – History BS degree at one of two base campuses — Camp Lejeune or Fort Liberty, in a program specifically designed for the needs of adult learners.

 - Benefit from accelerated 8-week terms that allow you to complete your degree sooner and put your new skills to work faster.

 - Learn from instructors who bring real-world professional experience, subject expertise, and long-time classroom experience to the program.

 - Get a more personal experience with smaller class sizes, allowing greater connection/interaction with your instructors.